liascope/todoezel/README.md

  📜 License & Contributions

-* ©2025 Zeliha A. (liascope.
+* ©2025 Zeliha A. (liascope).
 All rights reserved.
 Open for personal use; redistribution or modification requires explicit permission.